haiku/website/content/blog/anarchos/2024-04-09_an_odissey_to_port_compcert.md

 When I am able to have a working `dune`, I can compile Coq : <img src="/files/blog/anarchos/coqide.png"/>

 ### Ulysses goes home
-with coq available, i was able to compile `ccomp`, the CompCert certified compiler.
+with coq available, I was able to compile `ccomp`, the CompCert certified compiler.
 First test:
 ```
 [Rocker] ~/OCAML/Compcert> ccomp